AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### <a name="switchView"></a>4.2 Switch between Overall View and Day View : `switchView` OR `sv`

-Use this command to show a list of all patients and appointments in CLInic.
+You can use this command to switch views from Overall View to Day View and vice versa, without having to click on the interface buttons.

 <box>